Model evaluation for extreme risks

 However, the deployment of these agents in physical environments presents significant safety challenges.

-Generative AI models are capable of performing a wide range of tasks that traditionally require creativity and human understanding.
+Generative AI models are capable of performing a wide variety of tasks that have traditionally required creativity and human understanding.

-They learn patterns from existing data during training and can subsequently generate new content.
+During training, they learn patterns from existing data and can subsequently generate new content.

 We introduce a programme of "dangerous capability" evaluations and pilot them on Gemini 1.0 models.